LoRyder1/LoRyder1.github.io/unit1_projects/Metoer.md

 Long term mission : to build a new platform for cloud applications that will become ubiquitous as previous platoforms such as Unix, HTTP, and the relational database

+# Conclusion

+Meteor is still young and many releases are still to come, they are coming big and quick, and a range of impressive Meteor-built apps are live and being used on the web.
+Your particular situation will determine whether or not a particular framework is the right fit for you and your creations, but every developer owes it to themselves to at least play with Meteor for a day or two.